ocsigen/tyxml/Contributing.md

 Thanks for contributing!

-Here are a set of guidelines to contribute new elements and attributes to TyXML.
+Here is a set of guidelines for contributing new elements and attributes to TyXML.

 ## How to add new elements and attributes